-If there was ever a man who was generous gracious and good That was my dad, the man A human being so true he could live like a king cos he knew The real pleasure in life To be devoted to and always stand by me so I’d be unafraid and free Song for my Father, Horace Silver
+If there was ever a man who was generous gracious and good / That was my dad, the man / A human being so true he could live like a king cos he knew / the real pleasures in life / To be devoted to and always stand by me / So I’d be unafraid and free

 So here is a picture of my wonderful recording band.
 We will be playing this Friday at the 55 Bar in New York (if you or friends happen to be here) – all deets on my gigs page.
 Billy, is in Argentina so he won’t be at this one, which is a shame.
 Playing with him is like riding a racehorse – both incredibly sensitive and powerful at the same time.
 And, even if he is playing gently, you can feel that immense power is available to you – should you decide to go galloping off into the sunset, flying over every fence and hedge on the way.
 It’s so exciting.
 If you’ve seen him perform, watching him play gives you some idea, but actually playing with him is … well a whole other …er, animal.
 A horse animal.

 Meanwhile, the rest of the band is amazing and we actually rehearsed (with Billy) and had more ideas.
 And I’ve had tons more since then.
 It’s hard to make myself go to bed even!
 I am so inspired by the subject and by my musicians (we have chemistry) – both their incredibe talent and their confidence in me (and mine in them).
 I can’t wait to go into the studio on Saturday and Sunday.
 I am so excited – and grateful – to be making this recording, and the more I think about it, the more important I think it is – speaking of runaway horses.
 I feel like I’m just riding this idea with no reins – clinging on and seeing where it’s going, hoping I don’t fall off (like I used to when I did real horse riding as a girl) because I really want to see where we end up.
 I have never been so excited to make a CD – and this will be my fifth.